axion014/fewd/docs/loading.md

 ---
 ##### `countResources(list)` : Number
-Returns how many resources to be loaded is in the list.
+Returns number of resources to be loaded in the list.
 - `list` - Same as that of `loadResources()`.

 ---